 Old value:: No religions are taxed.

-Current: No religions are taxed.
+Current: Recognized religions are not taxed.

 Proposed: All religious income, despite the use, is taxed.